 Read: Valve Index review

 While this is still a great headset, Oculus recently announced that it's discontinuing the Oculus Go.
 Since the Go won't be getting any new features or apps after December 4, it's remaining life is limited.
 However, Oculus will keep providing this budget-friendly headset with security updates until 2022.
 If you're looking to futureproof, the Oculus Quest listed above is your next best option for more affordable VR.
 Sadly, any Oculus headset will require a Facebook login soon.

 A quick, easy and affordable way to get into VR, the Oculus Go is the best VR headset for maintaining your budget.
 Like the Oculus Quest, the Go doesn't need to connect to a PC or smartphone to work.
 Bonus: it's great for glasses-wearers too.

 On the other hand, the Go is the only headset here that has only 3-degrees of freedom (3-DoF) instead of 6-DoF.
 That means you’re not meant to walk around with it.
 In other words, don’t expect the same quality or level of immersion as you'd get from a PC-connected headset, like the Go’s more capable sibling the Rift S.

 But you may have noticed that the Reverb has the lowest rating on this page.
 That's because it's limited by Windows MR, which generally suffers from poor tracking of hand controllers.
 With the Reverb, our controllers floated all over the screen if we left the tracking’s narrow FOV.
-Only buy the Reverb over other headsets here if you have a reason to prioritize higher resolution over good controllers (or are committed to Windows MR).
+Only buy the Reverb over the other headsets here if you have a need to prioritize higher resolution over good controllers (or are committed to Windows MR).